KnugiHK/WhatsApp-Chat-Exporter/README.md

 options:
-  -h, --help            show this help message and exit -a, --android         Define the target as Android -i, --ios, --iphone   Define the target as iPhone/iPad -e EXPORTED, --exported EXPORTED
+  -h, --help            show this help message and exit -a, --android         Define the target as Android -i, --ios,            Define the target as iPhone/iPad -e EXPORTED, --exported EXPORTED
                         Define the target as exported chat file and specify the path to the file -w WA, --wa WA        Path to contact database (default: wa.db/ContactsV2.sqlite)